 NOTE: It’s advisable to disable the iCloud Music Library after restoring your lost songs or playlists.
 This will help you prevent the Apple Music playlist disappeared problem in the future.

 Unfortunately, following the above steps doesn’t guarantee that your Apple Music playlists won’t disappear again.
 So to permanently fix the iTunes Playlist disappeared problem, you’ll need to download and store them in a storage device of your choice.
 To do that, you’ll need a powerful third-party DRM removal tool like the iTunes Audio Converter for Mac.
-With this program, you can seamlessly remove the strict DRM encryption from your Apple Music tracks and then convert them to standard formats, like MP3, AAC, FLAC, WAV, M4A, M4B etc. Even better, this tool comes with a 30x faster conversion speed making the whole process easier.
+With this program, you can seamlessly remove the strict DRM encryption from your Apple Music tracks and then convert Apple Music to MP3, AAC, FLAC, WAV, M4A, M4B etc. Even better, this tool comes with a 30x faster conversion speed making the whole process easier.

 iTunes Audio Converter – One-stop Audio Converting Solution